PriyankaSPawar/Data-Analytics-Visualizations-For-Eniac-Magist/README.md

 # Data Analysis & Visualization Project For Eniac:
+## DataScience Bootcamp Project : WBS Coding School
+This project is a part of my studies at DataScience Bootcamp which covers topics such as, SQL & Tableau.
 ## Objective:
 To find that Magist is the best service provider for Eniac's order deliveries or not.